What Is Dynamic Rendering? How Does It Impact SEO?

 • E-commerce platforms with continuously changing stock and catalogs.

-• Websites with social media sharing and chat programs that need access to page content, as well as those with crawl-budget issues, particularly for large sites.
+• Websites with social media sharing and chat programs that require access to page content, as well as those with crawl budget issues, particularly for large sites.

-• Websites with information that varies depending on user choices or location.
+• Websites that provide information tailored to user choices or location.

 • Those websites where using server-side rendering is difficult due to low engineering resources or funding limitations.

-Now it is time to think whether to go for dynamic rendering, here are some questions to help:
+Now it is time to consider whether to opt for dynamic rendering.
+Here are some questions to help:

 • Is your website’s content dynamic and changes quickly?